jamesdonoh/data-mining/report.md

 ### Longitudinal study

-Since the same STATS19 format has been used since [TBC] there is considerable scope for looking at how patterns in the data have evolved over time. [@castro] looked at datasets from both 2010 and 2012, while [@ehsaei] considered trends over the period [TBC].
-An area for further investigation could be to take the models trained here against the 2016 dataset and test them against releases from previous years to evaluate any changes in accuracy.
+Since data has been collected in the STATS19 format since 1979 [@adls] there is considerable scope for looking at how patterns in the data have evolved over time.
+Castro and Kim [-@castro] compared datasets from both 2010 and 2012, while Ehsaei and Evdorides [-@ehsaei] considered trends over the period 2001-2005.
+An area for further investigation could be to take the models trained here against the 2016 dataset and test them against releases from other years to evaluate any changes in accuracy.

-#### Clustering nominal data

-Partioning methods of cluster analysis find mutually exclusive clusters that are spherical in shape, using a distance function to measure the similarity of objects within a cluster and therefore minimise the amount of within-cluster variation [@han, p.
-489].
-Of these methods, the popular _k_-means algorithm uses the arithmetic mean to find the centroid of each cluster and therefore needs numerical attributes.
-The _k_-modes method put forward by Huang [-@huang] is an extension to _k_-means which supports nominal (categorical) attributes, utilising the mode instead of the mean.
-Because of the large amount of nominal attributes in the dataset, _k_-modes could be used as a more effective clustering approach.
+### Using _k_-modes in KNIME

-Since KNIME and Weka do not have built-in support for _k_-modes, a KNIME *Python Script* node could be used to provide the algorithm using an external Python interpreter, using a popular open-source implementation [@devos].
+Since KNIME does not have built-in support for _k_-modes, a *Python Script* node could be used to provide the algorithm using an external Python interpreter, using a popular open-source implementation [@devos].
 The workflow shown in Figure \ref{knime-kmodes} and basic Python code is given below:

 ```python
 import numpy as np